deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 ![](charts/charts_7_0.png)

-> 🔼 The radar chart visualizes the detailed F1 scores of each label for CBT-CD and CBT-FC across six different LLMs.
+> 🔼 The radar chart visualizes the detailed F1 scores of each label for CBT-CD and CBT-FC datasets across six different LLMs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Detailed F1 scores of each label for CBT-CD and CBT-FC.